Keyword Reference

 The Const keyword is optional and indicates that the value of the parameter will not change during the execution of the function.
 A variable declared Const can only be passed to a function using a Const parameter.

-If using both keywords ByRef and Const with a function parameter, the order of the keywords is not important, so long as they are both in front of the variable they modify.
+Declaring parameters as both ByRef and Const is useful when the large original variable must remain unchanged as AutoIt will return an error if the function attempts to alter it inadvertently.
+The order of the keywords is not important, as long as they are both in front of the parameter they modify.

 Note that function declarations cannot appear inside other function declarations.